Rome Expat City & Insurance Guide

 Rome is a very popular destination for expatriates and is the capital of Italy.
 Being the country’s largest city, Rome has a population of over 2.7 million.
 The city is famous for its ancient culture and history.
 Once known as being the central of Roman Empire, the city was the most powerful in Europe.
 Rome also owns many famous artists including Leonardo da Vinci.
 In fact, Rome has a historic influence to the modern world over ancient times, especially in areas such as culture, philosophy, religion, politics, and law.
-Inside the center of Rome lies the Vatican, which is the city state and headquarters of the Catholic Church.
+Inside the center of Rome lies the Vatican, which is the city-state and headquarters of the Catholic Church.

 Rome has much to offer expatriates and visitors from around the world, including:

 Rome is the best city to explore delicious dishes.
-Though most Italians love pasta and pizza, there are still many restaurants with Rome specialities.
+Though most Italians love pasta and pizza, there are still many restaurants with Rome specialties.
 Seafood dishes, cheese, creative truffle selections, and Italian wines all on your list.

 Traditional Roman cuisine includes gnocchi (thick, soft dough dumplings), cuttlefish with snow peas, etc. It is great for tourists and expats to taste roman gastronomic culture and tradition dishes.